marriott-library/MaRMAT/README.md

 ### 2.2 Dependencies

+If you are not running the Windows executable file or Mac application, you will need to install dependences in order to operate MaRMAT on your computer.
 To run MaRMAT, you will need **Python 3** installed on your computer.
 If Python is not installed, you can download it here:
    - [Python for MacOS](https://www.python.org/downloads/mac-osx/)
    - [Python for Windows](https://www.python.org/downloads/windows/)